isomerpages/pa-chingay/pages/Chingay Parade 2025.md

  <div><img src="/images/Chingay2024CommunityFloats/Community_Floats.jpg" style="padding: 1rem;"></div>

-<p> Chingay is importance to Singapore as it embodies the multiculturalism of Singaporean communities that reflects our diversity, traditions as well as visual and performing arts. <br>
+<p> Chingay is important to Singapore as it embodies the multiculturalism of Singaporean communities that reflects our diversity, traditions as well as visual and performing arts. <br>

 Be part of the Chingay celebrations!
 Check out the interactive UNESCO booths at PAssionArt Street to begin your Chingay journey and share your support for Chingay onto UNESCO!
 </p></div>